Top 50 Must-Know System Design Interview Questions

 Q48.
 How do microservices improve scalability and maintainability in HLD?

 Q49.
-What is the role of API gateways in HLD?
+Role of API gateways in HLD

 Q50.
 How do you handle rate limiting and throttling in system design?